udnie/dots/README.md

 ## Stuff to know
 The code can change over time.
 One of the few coding decisions I made was to try and keep my files, modules, under/around 300 lines whenever possible, it doesn't always work.
 Also I use camel case after many years of coding in snake.

 Sprites/clip-art can average up to 500-600 pixels per side and aren't necessarily square.
-I reduce everything from drag and drop to somewhere around %25-%35 of its original size when displaying it on dropCanvas.
+I reduce everything from drag and drop to somewhere around %25-%35 of its original size when displaying it on StoryBoard.
+You can easily override it for specific sprites.

 The upper right hand panel is a **read only** scrolling list of the keys, key combinations and their actions.
-The panel will switch the key assignments as you switch from DropCanvas to PathMaker or by entering **'k'**.
+The panel will switch the key assignments as you switch from StoryBoard to PathMaker or by entering **'k'**.

 The **background** image doesn't need to reside in the backgrounds folder unless you're planning to reload it.
 You can save a copy of it to the backgrounds folder using the save button in the background group.
 The copy will have the first 15 characters of the file name plus **'-bkg'** and will set itself as the background replacing the original image.